tmbritton/fems/README.md

 - [CSS Tricks](https://css-tricks.com/): very helpful articles on specific techniques
 - [Can I Use...](http://caniuse.com/): See what browsers support the HTML/CSS/Javascript you want to use
 - [Modern.ie](https://www.modern.ie/): Check your work on all those pesky versions of Internet Explorer
+- [SMACSS](https://smacss.com/): A method to keep your CSS clean and organized

 #### Scripts / Libraries